-And my mum would always make these pancakes, the style that are crepes rather than Scotch pancakes or American pancakes.
+My mum would always make these pancakes, the style that are crepes rather than Scotch pancakes or American pancakes.
 And she always expected the first one to be crap.
 So the plan was for it to be not great just whilst the pan was heating up or having the right level of fat on it or it absorbing any flavours that existed in the pan, that kind of thing.
 She wasn't expecting it to be the one that we eat, it's just the one that needs to be made in order for the other ones to be made, the ones that we're going to eat.

 So you can consider that in your approach to things.
-Now, speaking of approach to things I'm sure you're dying to know what can be done to break free from the grip of perfectionism so let's get into that.
-I've got some antidotes to perfectionism for you.
-I'm going to share some of them here.
-We're going to be discussing more of them in the How to Achieve Any Goal masterclass on March 17th.
-So, if you haven't signed up, make sure you do that.
+Now, speaking of approach to things, I'm sure you're dying to know what can be done to break free from the grip of perfectionism, so let's get into that.
 But the first step is to recognise that perfectionism is not a healthy or sustainable way of living.
-It's a trap and it's time to let go of it.
+It's a trap, and it's time to let go of it.

 So instead, embrace the idea of good enough.
-You can experiment with doing something to 95% rather than 100% or 99 if that's where you need to start.
+You can experiment with doing something to 95% rather than 100% or 99% if that's where you need to start.
 And then you just come down, just see what you can get away with.
 Like I said, you can do it 1% at a time, do 1% less or 5%, or 10% less or go wild, 50% less.
 You can always go back to doing it 100%.

-But just decide where you're going to put your effort because what often happens is there's this general approach to everything where everything is important and everything requires the same level of care and being prepared.
+But just decide where you're going to put your effort, because what often happens is there's this general approach to everything where everything is important and everything requires the same level of care and being prepared.
 You can decide where you're going to put your effort because often there's this general approach to everything where everything requires a high level of effort, a high level of care.
 It all needs to be perfect.

 Just think about what are the areas where you could do less, the tasks and projects that require less that you could maybe even do the bare minimum required in order to create a result.
-And you can take that approach with important tasks too, but your brain might not like that idea.
-So just start off experimenting with the not so important things.
+And you can take that approach with important tasks, too, but your brain might not like that idea.
+So just start off experimenting with the not-so-important things.
 Practice stopping when something is good enough and let it be enough.
 That means you're going to need to address any urges that you have to prove yourself.
-If you can do that it's going to free up like nothing else.
+If you can do that, it's going to free up like nothing else.
 I love helping my clients with this.

-You can also practise self-compassion and accept that you are human just like me and that means making mistakes is just part of it.
+You can also practise self-compassion and accept that you are human, just like me, and that means making mistakes is just part of it.
 It's part of life.
-Give yourself permission to make mistakes and to fail and to be a beginner as well, even when you're not a beginner to just let yourself have that experience, to have that level of compassion for yourself because you are going to make mistakes.
+Give yourself permission to make mistakes and to fail and to be a beginner as well, even when you're not a beginner, to just let yourself have that experience, to have that level of compassion for yourself because you are going to make mistakes.